MicrosoftDocs/microsoft-365-community/Community/using-shared-channels-for-external-collaboration.md

 ## How To Set It Up

-1. Access Azure AD > Identity Governance > Cross-tenant Access Settings
+1. Access Microsoft Entra ID > Identity Governance > Cross-tenant Access Settings
 2. Add an organization to enable B2B Direct Connect
 3. Find an organization by domain or Azure ID
 4. Setup Default Inbound/Outbound Settings  (Host Tenant)